 Each Zowe component will be installed with its own USS directory, which contains its executable files.
 Within each component's USS directory, a bin directory is recommended to contain scripts that are used for the lifecycle of the component.
-When Zowe is started, it identifies the components that are configured to launch and then execute the scripts of those components in the cycle of Validate on page 288, Configure on page 288, and Start on page 288.
+When Zowe is started, it identifies the components that are configured to launch and then execute the scripts of those components in the cycle of validate, configure, and start.
 All components are validated, then all are configured, and finally all are started.
 This technique is used as follows: